noisiver/codebase/Bash/AzerothCore/README.md

 - `module.ah_bot.use_buyprice`: Can be set to **true** or **false** and determines if the bot should use buyprice instead of sellprice from item templates when selling items
 - `module.appreciation`: Can be set to **true** or **false** and enables the appreciation module
 - `module.appreciation.level_boost`: Can be set to **true** or **false** and determines if players can get level boosts from the npc
-- `module.appreciation.level_boost.included_copper`: Defines how much copper the player will receive when performing a level boost
+- `module.appreciation.level_boost.included_copper`: This is how much copper the player will receive when performing a level boost
 - `module.appreciation.level_boost.level`: Can be set to **60**, **70** or **80** and defines the level the player will be given when performing a level boost
 - `module.appreciation.require_certificate` Can be set to **true** or **false** and determines if players need a *Token of Appreciation* to use any of the services provided by the npc
 - `module.appreciation.reward_at_max_level`: Can be set to **true** or **false** and determines if players should be rewarded with a *Token of Appreciation* when reaching max level